psteh/massiveinfinity-assessment/README.md

 This project serves the purpose of assessment from Massive Infinity [Github](https://github.com/massiveinfinity/fullstack-assessment)

+# Local

 To run this project, simply run `npm run start` command, and you will be able to access the frontend side from `http://localhost:3000`

+# Vercel

+This project can also be access on [Vercel](https://massiveinfinity-assessment.vercel.app/)

+# Screenshots

 On the front page, we will have the search bar on top.
 Down along will the the list of items.